stats4sd/Installation-Guides/guides/CaseStudies/FarmerPlotTrials/step2.md

 ### b.
 Import plot data

 We now need to repeat the process for plot data.
-It is the same as above except we no longer have a unique identifier, so we will let the database assign one for us
+It is the same as above except we no longer have a unique identifier, so we will let the database assign one for us:

 ![image](/assets/images/FarmerTrials/export-data-4.png)